-Finn Church Aid (FCA) supports refugees in Greece through educational activities and psychosocial support.
+Finn Church Aid (FCA) has supported young refugees in Greece through educational activities and psychosocial support.

 More than a million refugees have arrived in Europe since 2014.
 Many of them came to Greece after crossing the Mediterranean Sea.

 FCA began its work in Greece in the summer of 2016.
-FCA supports the refugees by arranging educational activities and psychosocial support for refugee children.
+FCA has supported the refugees by arranging educational activities and psychosocial support for refugee children.
 The children have been two years out of school on average.
-In education centers and other temporary facilities we help them get on with their lives through routines, hobbies and teaching that prepares them for school.
+In education centers and other temporary facilities, FCA has helped them get on with their lives through routines, hobbies and teaching that prepares them for school.
 By helping children and youth we also improve the general well-being of refugee families.

 More than 15 per cent of the refugee children and youth living in Greece have benefited from FCA’s education activities.
-FCA works closely with Unicef in these projects.
-The activities that we fund are currently executed by our partners Apostoli (the humanitarian arm of the Church of Greece) and the non-governmental organisation Elix.
+FCA has worked closely with Unicef in these projects.
+The activities funded by FCA has been executed by our partners Apostoli (the humanitarian arm of the Church of Greece) and the non-governmental organisation Elix.
 Both are among the most well known aid organisations in Greece.

 New skills and friendships for refugee youth